-Visas
+- Visas

 - Optional Excursions as listed in the Pre-Departure Information

-- Inca Trail and W-Trek add-ons

-- Fliahts
+- Flights

 - Airport Taxes & Transfers

 - Travel Insurance

 - Meals approx. 50%

 - Drinks

 - Tips

 TRIP ITINERARY

 DAYS 1 - 6 QUITO TO AMAZON JUNGLE

 Departing the largest city in Ecuador - Quito, we cross the Equator on our way to the town of Otavalo famous for its colourful craft market.
 Heading east on narrow, tortuous roads to the steamy edge of the Amazon basin and our gateway into the Amazon jungle.
 Here accompanied by experienced guides, we explore on foot this exotic environment.